Incognito is a global community of privacy-minded builders seeking to protect the world from surveillance and control.

 Self-organizing.
 An autonomous community must implement a bottom-up approach.
 Its members self-organize based on common goals and take necessary actions without requiring permission.

-At incognito.org, anyone can build their idea for a new product (for example, node cluster), a new feature (for example, incognito mode for smart contracts and dapps), a new service (for example, staking pools), or a new marketing activity (for example, stickers for Bitcoin ATMs).
+Here at Incognito, anyone can build their idea for a new product (for example, node cluster), a new feature (for example, incognito mode for smart contracts and dapps), a new service (for example, staking pools), or a new marketing activity (for example, stickers for Bitcoin ATMs).
 Anyone who builds anything the community deems useful will be rewarded by that same community.

 Welcome to Incognito